InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ## Uplevelling The Community

-- community members feel welcome and enjoy working in the community and
-    - Make sure community members have a chance to level up by suggesting challenging tasks.
-That includes recognizing people who have the potential to grow.

-- As mentioned above: upleveling and personal growth is a reason why people join and stick around.
-- There is a continuum of participation: Unaware, Newcomer, Consumer, Contributor and Maintainer.
-- TCs are responsible for moving individuals along this continuum and to uplevel their ability to make contributions.
+Let's talk about participation.
+There is a continuum of participation in an InnerSource community.
+There are people not even aware of the community, _newbies_ which are aware of the community but have not yet used or contributed to the software, _consumers_ which already use the software, _contributors_ who have made at least one contribution and _TCs_, who take responsibility for both the software and the community.
+As a TC, you are responsible for moving individuals along this continuum and to uplevel their ability to make contributions.

+(Idea: Slide with levels and for each level, what a TC can do to move individuals from one level to the next)

+As indicated earlier, TCs should engage in marketing their product and their community, in order to increase the number of newbies and consumers.
+They should communicate opportunities for making contributions to consumers and try to elicit and align the interests of potential contributors with that of the community.
+And finally, they need to identify contributors with the potential to grow and encourage growthe. g. by suggesting challenging tasks to contributors and by mentoring or coaching them.

+As mentioned in the previous segment, learning and personal growth is a reason why people join and stick around.
+Upleveling their contributors is also one of the most powerful tools TCs have at their disposal to increase the speed, output and longevity of their community.
+It is also one of the key arguments with which to convince management to allow their employees to participate in an InnerSource community, as they will make them more valuable to the company, overall.

+(- possibly move the segment on how to become a TC here)

-- This includes
+(- This includes
-    - marketing the community, its purpose and its goals
-    - identify and communicate opportunities for making contributions
-    - explore how to align the contributors and the communities goals and interests
-        - example from own experience: what always worked best was if contributors were able to work on something in the community that contributed to their day job.
+        - example from own experience: what always worked best was if contributors were able to work on something in the community that contributed to their day job. )
-    - identifying talent and encouraging growth, e. g. by assigning challenging tasks to contributors
-    - mentoring and coaching community members (e. g. during PRs)

 ## Advocating The Communities Needs